kevingrillet/AutoIt-AFK/README.md

 ## TODO

 - [ ] Show UI on Launch if `AutoIt-AFK.ini` is not existing.
-- [ ] Save after each click/action not just after clicking the `Save` button.
-- [ ] Add to the UI the set time.
 - [ ] Find the system values (Screensaver, Sleep, ...)